Visit Amsterdam, See The Netherlands

 Moving nearer to the city into Amstelveen (south of Amsterdam) I discovered a superb Japanese restaurant, Izakaya Tanuki (there is a significant Japanese community in the area) where they cunningly place you on a raised bench with steps up to it and the table appears to be like a traditional low level Japanese dining table.
 In short is saves sitting cross-legged on the floor but feels like you are.
 The food was very good, sushi and grilled meat, authentic and plentiful, highly recommended.

-I stayed in an interesting concept hotel called Cityden, a small apartment with living room/kitchen and separate bedroom with en-suite.
+I stayed in an interesting concept hotel called Cityden Stadshart, a small apartment with living room/kitchen and separate bedroom with en-suite.
 Very well appointed with everything you and your fellow travellers would need (the sofa converts to sleeping) so a few could use the same booking.
 The breakfasts (they can provide dinner too if you don’t fancy cooking) are superb.
 I enjoyed a textbook Eggs Benedict and Earl Grey tea.

 COBRA Museum